ashkan-dev-86/email-service/README.md

 # email-service
 Email microservice implementation

-You need to pull this code and run npm install.
+You need to pull this code and run npm install or yarn install if you have installed yarn on your machine.
 I applied all default configs you need to test.
 But if you have a email-delivery-service that you want to replace with existing ones you can change the values in the config.js.
-(Be my guest) execute 'npm run start' or 'yarn start' to run the app.
+(Be my guest) execute 'npm run start' or 'yarn start' if you have installed yarn on your machine to run the app.

 The domain you need to test: http://localhost:1049/email/send